Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

 Hacking is using technical knowledge to overcome obstacles.
 Their presence in cinema is practically the technical support of our culture to try to understand and overcome new technologies.

-This list gathers the fifteen best hacker movies.
+This list gathers the fifteen best hacker movies ever made.
 These films handle topics like hacker culture and/or related technology.
-You will find comedies, thrillers, sci-fi and of course, heist movies.
-No documentaries allowed, they deserve their own list.
+You will find comedies, thrillers, sci-fi, and of course, heist movies.
+No documentaries are allowed (because they deserve their own list).
 Here, you will find pure fiction, although in some cases, inspired by real events.

 15) Takedown (2000)